cjy-2001/song-recommender/README.md

 python script.py -l "Shape of You" "Believer" "Havana" -n 10
 ```

-2. Streamlit web application: To run the Music Recommendation System as a Streamlit web application, use the following command:
+2. Streamlit web application: To run the Song Recommender as a Streamlit web application, use the following command:

 ```bash
 streamlit run app.py
 ```

-This will start the Streamlit server and open the Music Recommender application in your default web browser.
+This will start the Streamlit server and open the Song Recommender application in your default web browser.
 Once the application is running, you can interact with it through the web interface:
 - Enter the exact song names you like in the text area provided.
 Make sure to enter each song name on a separate line and use the correct case (song names are case-sensitive).
 - Use the slider to select the desired number of recommendations you want to receive (between 1 and 20).
 - Select the features you want to consider for generating the recommendations from the multiselect dropdown.